 I purchased Fizzabar for the Starlight Ranch from Don.
 Fizzy was responsible for giving me the opportunity to work with someone who became my best friend and mentor, Shorty Freeman.
 Here's how that came about.
 In 1969, I was showing her regularly to keep her in the top ten.
 The NCHA Top Ten was a very big deal in those days.
 There were only the Open and Non Pro classes and the \$1K classes, so to have a horse in the Top Ten was very prestigious indeed.
 It was also very prestigious to win enough money to get into the NCHA Hall of Fame.
 I was in Phoenix, Arizona to show at Adrian Berryhill's place where Shorty Freeman was training out of at that time.
-Don Dodge was also there with his horses for the winter and told me I could stable and work cattle with him when I was down there showing.
+Don Dodge was also there with his horses for the winter and invited me to stable and work cattle with him anytime I was down there showing.

-When I arrived in Phoenix for the next show.
-Don and Shorty were working horses in the arena side by side.
-Much to my surprise, over the next four hours, Don never once acknowledged that Fizzabar or myself were even wor on the property.
-Watching this take place, Shorty came over and told me that he had a stall for me to keep her in, and asked if I would like to work with him while I was there, since my other options had apparently changed.
-I gladly. accepted his offer.
+When I arrived in Phoenix for the next show, Don and Shorty were working horses in the arena side by side.
+Much to my surprise, over the next four hours, Don never once acknowledged that Fizzabar or myself were even on the property.
+Never one to miss undertones in a situation, Shorty sensed my discomfort and confusion and came over and told me that he had a stall for me to keep her in.
+He asked if I would like to work with him while I was there, since my other options had apparently changed.
+I gladly accepted his offer.
 That night, he invited me over for dinner.
-During dinner he told me, " you must be doing something right Leon, because I have never seen Fizzabar work better in her life, and while you are working that good together, it's important that you listen very closely to her."
+During dinner he told me, "you must be doing something right Leon, because I have never seen Fizzabar work better in her life, and while you are working that good together, it's important that you listen very closely to her."
 I took his advice, and we won a lot.

-As for Don's unexplained change of heart, Shorty told me, "always remember this Leon, if they're trying to kick you in the seat, you must be out front."
+As for Don's unexplained change of heart, Shorty told me, "Always remember this Leon, if they're trying to kick you in the pants, you must be out front."
 Of course it was personal, but it's all in how you decide to take it.
-I liked Shorty's advice, it made me feel much better about myself that day.
+I liked Shorty's advice; it made me feel much better about myself that day.

 It was the beginning a great friendship that lasted until he died.
-I loved Shorty dearly and I miss him very much.
+I loved Shorty dearly and I still miss him very much.